 Buying a personal subscription is usually simple: you select your plan, enter your details and get instant access.

-Compared to software aimed at one person or small to medium-sized businesses (SMB), enterprise software is often more complex.
+Compared to software aimed at a single person or small to medium-sized businesses (SMB), enterprise software is often more complex.
 Usually, this is because it must be customized to suit a company’s unique needs.

 At this level, prospects usually need extra support and persuasion to close the deal.
 Therefore, software sales are often managed by sales executives (sometimes account executives) who know the product inside and out (especially with technical products).